-Mucocutaneous Candidiasis (Last updated May 7, 2013; last reviewed May 7, 2013)
+Mucocutaneous Candidiasis (Last updated October 28, 2014; last reviewed

+October 28, 2014)

-Oropharyngeal and esophageal candidiasis are common in HIV-infected patients.
-1,2 Most such infections are caused by Candida albicans.
+Oropharyngeal and esophageal candidiasis are common in HIV-infected patients. ^{1,2} Most such infections are caused by Candida albicans.
 The occurrence of oropharyngeal or esophageal candidiasis is recognized as an indicator of immune suppression and is most often observed in patients with CD4 T lymphocyte (CD4) cell counts <200 cells/mm3, with esophageal disease typically occurring at lower CD4 counts than oropharyngeal disease.
-1,2 In contrast, vulvovaginal candidiasis-whether single episode or recurrent-is common in healthy, adult women and does not suggest HIV infection.
-The advent of highly active antiretroviral therapy (HAART) has led to a dramatic decline in the prevalence of oropharyngeal and esophageal candidiasis and a marked diminution in cases of refractory disease.
+1,2 In contrast, vulvovaginal candidiasis-whether a single episode or recurrent-is common in healthy, adult women and does not suggest HIV infection.
+The advent of antiretroviral therapy (ART) has led to a dramatic decline in the prevalence of oropharyngeal and esophageal candidiasis and a marked diminution in cases of refractory disease.